 It seems plausible; therefore, that a cultural environment changes persons, possibly more or less permanently, certainly in deeply impacted ways.
 ‘Use it, or lose it!’ is basic to physical and neurological health, but is also very relevant to the constant repetition involved in a culture of ‘appropriate behaviour’.

 This begs the question: Is one culture (and ‘national character’ derived therefrom) ‘better’ than another?
+Some aspects of a culture can be measured scientifically and empirically.

 There is undoubtedly a culture of positive value placed on sporting achievement, and specifically sprinting.